 Corner stone: The grave of Martha Daniel sits alone in the northeast corner of Pioneers Rest near the railroad tracks, as if Martha Daniel has been placed in eternal time-out.

-a homemade tombstone of Maxi-Jean Dixon at New Trinity Cemetery (People’s Burial Park) in Haltom City.
+a homemade concrete tombstone of Maxi-Jean Dixon at New Trinity Cemetery (People’s Burial Park) in Haltom City.

 Yes, Virginia, there is a Santa Claus.
-And he’s buried in an unmarked grave in Mount Olivet Cemetery’s Davy Crockett section.
+And Santa is buried in an unmarked grave in Mount Olivet Cemetery’s Davy Crockett section.
 Well, Santa sorta.
-Marshall Ratliff was the man in the Santa suit in 1927.
+Bank robber Marshall Ratliff was the man in the Santa suit in 1927.